 Many people still believe that information is power.
 But if we tend to forget this information so fast, it becomes useless unless we retain it by turning it into knowledge.

 Globally celebrated brain expert, Jim Kwik believes that knowledge is only a potential power as it becomes power when you use and apply it.
 He explains that whatever you learn, there are four keys that you can apply to read and learn it faster.

 He calls these four keys the FAST method.
 It’s a universal tool that can help you not only read and process information faster but also retain it and use it.

 Imagine a parachute – it can fly only when it’s open, so that’s the key to learning.
-In other words, to double your reading, comprehension, retention, you need to empty your memory.
+In other words, to double your reading, comprehension, and retention, you need to empty your memory.

 Jim explains that this process of learning is essentially the unlearning of bad habits.
 The reason that people don’t learn something faster is that they think that they know something about it.
-And one of the keys to be a faster learner and reader is to start with the beginner’s mind.
+And one of the keys to being a faster learner and reader is to start with the beginner’s mind.